mtdukes/evl-analysis/prelim-findings.md

 Both Hispanic and non-Hispanic voters are, on average, a little further away from early voting sites in 2018 than 2014 ([t14](#t14)).
 The difference, however, is about 50 percent further for non-Hispanic voters.
 But both groups are almost as likely to be more than a mile further away from their 2018 early voting location, compared to 2014 ([t15](#t15)).

 Despite the changes, the State Board of Elections announced this week that early voting in 2018 already surpassed the number of ballots cast in 2014.
-And that was with six days of early voting left to go.
+And that was with several days of early voting left to go.

-As of 3:30 p.m.
-Monday, about 1.23 million North Carolinians had cast their ballots in early voting.
-That's already 4.4 percent higher than the 1.17 million ballots cast during the entire early voting period in 2014.

 ### TABLE ONE<a name="t1"></a>: Voters more than 1 mile further away, per OMB MSA delineation
 ```